 Government statements and actions

 In 2018 the Supreme Court found in favor of Masterpiece Cakeshop, in the case of Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission.
 The Colorado bakery, told a same-sex couple in 2012 that they wouldn’t make them a wedding cake because the owner opposed marriage equality on religious grounds.
 The state of Colorado rejected the bakery’s claims, but the Supreme Court found that the government can’t impose regulations that are hostile to religious beliefs or presupposes the illegitimacy of religious beliefs and practices.
+The proprietor was back in court in April 2020 for another lawsuit: a trans woman alleged that he wouldn’t make her a trans-themed birthday cake.

 Colorado’s Governor, Jared Polis, is the nation’s first openly gay governor.
 Since his election, he has banned conversion therapy for minors and liberalized both HIV criminalization laws and the process for changing gender markers on official documents.